elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 proper mapping so that the receiving component gets input in accordance with its standard.

+**NOTE:** Samples exist for flow building and testing purposes.
+However, the data from samples will go into production when you run the flow.
+If you want to avoid this, you can use **Generate Stub Sample** function.
+It retrieves the component's output template and fills it with fake data that you can discard afterwards.

-Let’s observe the following step-by-step process example:
+Let’s observe the following process example:

 1. Component Baboon is followed by Component Toucan.

-2. When we select Component Toucan, we can see what sort of data it accepts as input.
+2. When we select *Component Toucan*, we can see what sort of data it accepts as input.

-3. By retrieving a data sample from Component Baboon, we can see what sort of data it provides as output.
+3. By retrieving a data sample from *Component Baboon*, we can see what sort of data it provides as output.

-4. Then we configure the data mapper to relay Baboon data to Toucan, converting it first into a form acceptable by Toucan.
+4. Then we configure the data mapper to relay *Baboon* data to *Toucan*, converting it first into a form acceptable by *Toucan*.
 The mapping process may include ignoring some of the output fields, switching field places, etc.

-5. On the example scheme we can see, that Baboon sends out the following data:
+5. On the example scheme we can see, that *Baboon* sends out the following data:
-    Name, Surname, Address, Phone Number and Email.
-Component Toucan doesn’t need Email.
-Also, it has Name and Surname together in one field.
-Data mapper makes the necessary changes into Baboon output, so that the data fits Toucan input standard.
+    `Name`, `Surname`, `Address`, `Phone Number` and `Email`.
+Component *Toucan* doesn’t need `Email`.
+Also, it has `Name and Surname` together in one field.
+Data mapper makes the necessary changes into Baboon output, so that the data fits *Toucan* input standard.

 ![](/assets/img/getting-started/what-is-a-sample/Screenshot_1.png)

+**NOTE:** Not all components work in by the same process.
+Some of them, for example service components, have their own setup behavior.

 ## Exceptions